michaeltelford/broken_link_finder/README.md

 This repository utilises the awesome `wgit` Ruby gem.
 See its [repository](https://github.com/michaeltelford/wgit) for more details.

-The only gotcha is that `wgit` doesn't currently follow redirects meaning they will appear as broken links in the results.

 ## Installation

 Add this line to your application's Gemfile: